insurello/recruiting/Way_of_working.md

 ## Github
 All of our code base and a lot of other documentation are stored at github.
 ### Issues
-We contiously create new issus on github where we describe bugs/new requirements/upgrades/any work needed and we use them as a backlog.
+We continuously create new issues on github where we describe bugs/new requirements/upgrades/any work needed, and we use them as a backlog.
 New issues should also exist on one of [our project boards](https://github.com/orgs/insurello/projects) in github if it fits there.
 Issues can be assigned to the people working with it.